velmurugan-balasubramanian/framework-doc/src/vue/README.md

 The Vue App in the Freshworks ecosystem is similar to the Vue app created using vue-cli or a Vue app bundled using the Webpack, with some minor changes in the folder structure to support integration with the FDK.

-The folder structure of the Vue app is given below
+The folder structure of the Vue app is explained below

 ```shell
   ├── app